s-b-repo/rasberry-lie/README.md

 Install the necessary dependencies: You'll need to install some packages using the terminal:

 sudo apt-get update
-sudo apt-get install macchanger aircrack-ng
+sudo apt-get install net-tools aircrack-ng macchanger

 Run the script: Open a terminal window and navigate to the directory where the Python script is saved.
 Use the command python all_is_fair_in_love_war.py to run the script.